 This course deals at an advanced level with contemporary approaches to leadership, missiology; and theology.
 The course is designed to enhance students' ability to approach each of these core elements in leadership in the context of religious organisations in a discerning way.
 It also provides an integrated approach.
 As a result it is expected that leaders will be able to provide a critique not only of various approaches to missiology, leadership and theology, but also to any lack of appropriate integration of these elements in their own leadership or that of others.

-understand the fundamentals of missiology and their relevance to leadership in the context of religious institutions;
+1. Understand the fundamentals of missiology and their relevance to leadership in the context of religious institutions

-address the balance between the need for compliance and the need to both respond to and generate aspiration in respect of local needs; articulate their own spirituality for leadership and devise a strategy for nurturing this spirituality;
+5. Examine and address the balance between the need for compliance and the need to both respond to and generate aspiration in respect of local needs; articulate their own spirituality for leadership and devise a strategy for nurturing this spirituality;

 6. Demonstrate an understanding of the ecclesial requirements with respect to leadership in their Church community;

 7. Demonstrate an appreciation of the situation of and pressures on other leaders working in the local Church and demonstrate insight into what collaboration might mean in practice.